AtomicHunters/PassUTD/README.md

 # PassUTD - Secure password Manager
-This app is a work in progress and is currently incomplete
+This app is a work in progress and is currently incomplete.

 ## Requirements
 - Python 3.x
-- Flask library (pip install flask)
+- Flask library `pip install flask`

 ## How to Run
 1. Run app.py `python app.py`